 - Hostname

+- IP address of the host router

 - System contact (for SNMP queries)

 - System location (for SNMP queries)

-Defining a Hostname 3.5.1
+3.4.1 Defining a Hostname

 The hostname is the name of your Wireless Router.
 The default hostname is TAL.
 The name you specify is used in system prompts and should be the same as the DNS name for your router.